 The company applies the standardised method for calculating capital requirements for credit and market risk, and the basic indicator method for calculating operational risk.
-The standardised method for credit risk is used in calculating capital requirements for market risk, including capital requirements for investments in liquid securities.
+The standardised method for credit risk is used in calculating capital requirements for investments in liquid securities (hereafter termed market risk).